Poland and the European Union: Early relations between Poland and the EU (1988–1993)

-Diplomatic relations between Poland and the European Economic Community (EEC) were formally established on 16 September 1988, marking the beginning of Poland’s structured engagement with Western European institutions.
-On 19 September 1989, the Chairman of the Committee of Ministers of the EEC visited Warsaw, where both parties signed an agreement on trade, economic, and commercial cooperation — laying the groundwork for Poland's eventual association agreement.

 Changes in Polish politics during and after 1989 allowed diplomatic talks regarding Poland's participation in the European Economic Community.
 Formal negotiations began on 22 December 1990, and ended on 16 December 1991, in the "European Agreement establishing an association between the Republic of Poland and the European Communities and their Member States".
 At the same time, along with the European Agreement, Poland signed a trade agreement included in the Interim Agreement in force from 1 March 1992.

 Poland's agreement with the EEC came into force on 1 February 1994, three months after the Maastricht Treaty came into effect.
 The first step was the establishment of the Commission for the Unification of the Republic of Poland with the EU, whose task was to supervise the implementation of the new agreements.
 Talks at ministerial levels in the Polish Parliament were conducted within this commission.
 The Parliamentary Unification Committee acted as a forum for relations between the Polish Parliament and the European Parliament.